wp-plugins/wp-user-stylesheet-switcher/readme.txt

 Tags: stylesheet, customize, CSS, accessibility, multisite Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: v1.6.0
+Stable tag: v1.6.1
 License: GPLv2 or later

-Adds a list of stylesheets in the frontesnd to allow visitors to choose a different visual look for the website.
+Adds a list of stylesheets in the frontend to allow visitors to choose a different visual look for the website.

 == Description ==